LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

     style="width: 90%; height: auto; border-radius: 1px;">
 </div>

-You can see that the asymmetric proposal distribution is able to get the core shape of the distribution quicker than the symmetric distribution.
-Especially if you look at the left edge of the distribution and the tail passed 7 or so.
+You can see that the asymmetric proposal distribution is able to get the core shape of the distribution more quickly than the symmetric distribution.
+Especially if you look at the left edge of the distribution and the tail past 7 or so.

 Viva le estadistica[^8]!... (looks up noun gender of statistics in Spanish)...
-Viva la estadistica[^9]!
+Viva __la estadistica__[^9]!

 [^8]: statistics
 [^9]: statistics with correct grammar